alanhogan/itdidnt.work/README.md

 ... when something just isn’t working!

-The important thing to remember is that the person (or people) in charge of the broken thing probably think that the thing “works.”
-That is kind of a vague concept.
+The important thing to remember is that the person (or people) in charge of the broken thing probably thinks that the thing “works.”
+But what does it mean to “work?”
+It’s a vague concept.
 To help them help you, you need to explain what you were trying to acheive, what you did, what you expected, and what happened instead.

 ### Don’t just say “it didn’t work.”